 And if you do, or if you've recently done some rearranging, you can still rename your speakers once they're set up.

 There are two ways to do so.
 One is using the Sonos app - we'll cover that first - but you may also want to rename them in Apple's Home app too if you're going to be using them with AirPlay.
 So first...

 How to rename your Sonos speakers

-1. Open the Sonos app and tap More (the three dots at the bottom right).
+1. Open the Sonos app and tap the settings wheel at the bottom right.

 How to change Sonos speaker name in Home